rsnel/scubed3/README.md

     scubed3:maximum amount of macroblocks supported 120832
     scubed3:listening for connection with scubed3ctl on /tmp/scubed3

-Internally `scubed3` uses `fuse`, the userspace filesystem, to make hidden devices available to the OS.
+Internally `scubed3` uses `FUSE`, https://github.com/libfuse/libfuse, to make hidden devices available to the OS.
 It also uses a unix domain socket to communicate with the outside world.
 The program `scubed3ctl` is a client to connect to a running `scubed3` process.
 If you run it as follows